NeuroDataDesign/tealeaf/book-reports/sporf.md

 ## Outstanding questions

+- In SPORF, is each tree in an ensemble trained on the same projection of the data?
 - How does SPORF maintain interpretability if splits are obique?
 - Is SPORF consistently an improvement over RF?